-- Y.C.C.
+Y.C.C.
 PARTS MFG.
 CO., LTD. (the "Company") was incorporated in March 1986 and has been listed on the Taiwan Stock Exchange since April 2012.
-The Company and its subsidiaries (collectively referred herein as the "Group") are primarily engaged in manufacturing and trading automobiles parts, import and export as well as operating and reinvesting related businesses. - 2.
-The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These consolidated financial statements were authorised for issuance by the Board of Directors on March 10, 2022. - 3.
-Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting
+The Company and its subsidiaries (collectively referred herein as the "Group") are primarily engaged in manufacturing and trading automobile parts, import and export as well as operating and reinvesting related businesses.

-Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+- 2. The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These consolidated financial statements were authorised for issuance by the Board of Directors on March 13, 2023. - 3.
+Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by the FSC effective from 2021 are as follows:
+New standards, interpretations and amendments endorsed by the FSC and became effective from 2022 are as follows: